Burden in Henselian Valued Fields: Preliminaries

 \begin{example} \begin{itemize}

-\item Any quasi-o-minimal are inp-minimal (see e.g. \cite[Theorem A.16]{Sim15}).
-In particular, $\{\mathbb{Z}, 0, +, <\}$ is of burden one. \item Let $\mathrm{L}=\{R,B\}$ be the language with two binary predicates, and let $\mathcal{M}$ be a set with two cross-cutting equivalence relations with infinitely many infinite classes (for all $a$ and $b$, there is infinitely many $c$ such that $aRc$ and $bBc$).
+\item Any quasi-o-minimal theory is inp-minimal (see e.g. \cite[Theorem A.16]{Sim15}).
+In particular, $\{\mathbb{Z}, 0, +, <\}$ is inp-minimal. \item Let $\mathrm{L}=\{R,B\}$ be the language with two binary predicates, and let $\mathcal{M}$ be a set with two cross-cutting equivalence relations with infinitely many infinite classes (for all $a$ and $b$, there is infinitely many $c$ such that $aRc$ and $bBc$).

 One proves easily that $\bdn(\mathcal{M})=2$.
 For $\lambda$ a cardinal, one can consider $\lambda$-many cross cutting equivalence relations, and shows that the structure is of burden $\lambda$.

 \end{itemize} \end{example}